 When a smoker is trying to quit, the presence of other smokers can be challenging.
 We can help you identify social situations where you are likely to be tempted to smoke, and lay out a game plan.

 We encourage you to make your home and car smoke-free so you can stay focused on your quitting goals.
 We find that it also helps to tell your friends and family that you’ve quit so they can be supportive of your efforts.
-You can also ask smokers you know to avoid smoking around you and refrain from giving you a cigarette, even if you ask.
+You can also ask smokers you know to avoid smoking around you.
 Avoid outdoor smoking areas outside of work or other places you often go.
 Best of all, encourage others to join you in quitting smoking and make quitting a family affair so that all of your loved ones benefit from becoming smoke-free!Back to top

 Tobacco dependence is an addiction, and like most addictions, relapse is common.
-A person’s ability to quit depends upon a number of factors, including motivation to quit and adherence to and length of treatment.
+A person’s ability to quit depends upon a number of factors, including motivation to quit and sticking with the treatment plan.

 Approximately 50 to 90 percent of smokers start smoking again within the first months of any treatment program — even in top programs offering the best evidence-based treatments available.
 In the Memorial Sloan Kettering Tobacco Treatment Program, we offer only treatments that have been found through scientific studies to be effective and safe in helping smokers quit, and we offer longer-term counseling and support to reduce the chances of relapse.
 We work with you and your oncology care team to tailor a tobacco treatment plan that fits your individual needs.
 Our staff fully appreciates the importance and challenges of quitting smoking in the midst of cancer diagnosis.